Sachin H. Jain: Early life and education

+Jain received his undergraduate degrees from Harvard College; his medical degree (MD) from Harvard Medical School; and his master's degree in business administration (MBA) from Harvard Business School.

 Early work

 Jain completed his residency in internal medicine at Brigham and Women's Hospital and Harvard Medical School, but had been granted a two-year leave mid-residency to pursue government service.
 He is a founder of several nonprofit health care ventures including the Homeless Health Clinic at UniLu, the Harvard Bone Marrow Initiative, and the South Asian Healthcare Leadership Forum.
 He worked with DaVita-Bridge of Life to bring charity dialysis care to rural Rajasthan, India and Medical Missions for Children to bring cleft lip and palate surgery to the region through partnership with the International Human Benefit Services Trust.

 While in residency, he was a researcher for Harvard Business School's Institute for Strategy and Competitiveness and worked with professors Michael Porter and Jim Yong Kim to build the emerging field of health care delivery science.
 He served as an expert consultant to the World Health Organization.
 He later partnered with the University of Pennsylvania's Amol Navathe and the publisher Elsevier to launch the field's charter journal, Healthcare: the Journal of Delivery Science and Innovation.
 He also collaborated with Brigham and Women's Hospital and Harvard Business School to create the John McArthur Program for Medicine Leadership.

-Early in his career Jain served internships at McKinsey & Company and the Alpha Center for Health Policy.
-He was also appointed a lecturer in health policy at Harvard Medical School from 2012 to 2015.
-He has served as guest faculty at the MIT Sloan School of Management, the University of Minnesota, the University of Virginia's Darden School, University of California San Francisco School of Medicine, Stanford University School of Medicine, and the University of Southern California.